 3 // Crayon Hearts

 I love finding fun ways to use the massive basket of crayons we have at home.
 I’m not sure where they all came from and 3 out of 4 people in this house don’t love using them (if you’re wondering who likes using them, it’s me).
-So when I come across a craft that calls for crayons in some way, I jump on the chance to make them.
+Whenever I come across a craft that calls for crayons in some way, I jump on the chance to make them.
 (Ahem, crayon lip gloss.)
 So when I saw this project for crayon hearts over on the Martha Stewart blog, I knew it was going to be for us.

 Two things to note, you use an iron to seal the wax paper together and melt the crayon pieces, so a grown-up is required.
 And it’s SUPER messy.
 I highly (highly highly highly) recommend putting an old cloth or rag underneath your work so that you don’t ruin your ironing board cover, and to use the absolute lowest heat setting on your iron possible.
 Otherwise, it gets messy fast.
 (Ask me how I know this one.)